-I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rites or Tavern Burgers.
+I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rite Sandwiches or as they are sometimes called Tavern Burgers.
 I never heard the word Sloppy Joe until I was an adult and moved away, and then no-one seemed to know what a Maid-Rite was!

 It might have been the name that drew me in.
-The Cheese Zombie.
-It was the wholehearted endorsement of those who had grown up on Cheese Zombies that hooked me.
+The Original Cheese Zombie Sandwiches.
+It was the wholehearted endorsement of those who had grown up on The Original Cheese Zombie Sandwiches that hooked me.
 A Cheese Zombie is a sheet tray of home-made bread layered with an oozy, gooey American cheese and Cheese Zombies are sooo much better than they sound.

 Yanno, I’m always trying new recipes and this Chicken Sandwich from Bon Appetit’s March issue caught my eye.
 See, I was just down in Georgia and had an opportunity to eat at Chick Fil A for the second time, ever.
 I think it’s the best fast food – and I don’t usually quite lower myself to eat fast food!
 I know, I know, I’m a snob about some things…life is just too short for mediocre food.

 I seem to be getting nostalgic in my “dotage” and have been leafing through my recipe box; hello, old familiar friends!
 I had to dust off this Cook’s Illustrated Meatloaf, long a family favorite – and the best part of all is the sauce.
 Oh, that sauce!
 Double it, triple it, bathe in it, I don’t care, just make the sauce.